Costco Wine Guide

 Dry, full-bodied, high alcohol (15%), high (but smooth) tannins

-Flavours of wild strawberries, dark fruit (blackberry, plum), spice (clove, pepper), dried herbs, licorice, clay, spice, decaying leaves.
+Flavours of wild strawberries, dark fruit (blackberry, plum), spice (clove, pepper), dried herbs, licorice, clay, spice, forest floor, wet leaves.

 Approx price: $20.00 USD / $35.00 CAD